NVIDIA/grcuda/docs/grcuda.md

 ## Function Invocations

-Function invocations are evaluated inside GrCUDA the return values are passed back to the host language.
+Function invocations are evaluated inside GrCUDA, then the return values are passed back to the host language.
 The argument expressions that can be used in GrCUDA language strings are currently limited to literals and constant integer expressions.
 For general function invocation, first create a GrCUDA expression that returns a [callable](#callables) back to the host language and then invoke the callable from the host language.

 **Example in JavaScript:**